comake/skl-examples/unified-events-api/README.md

     npm run standard-sdk-with-skl
     ```

-This should log to your terminal a bunch of JSON.
-This JSON is the reseponse data we recieved from each API.
+Each of these should log a bunch of JSON to your terminal.
+This is the response data we recieved from each API.

 - In the first example using existing SDKs, it will log the unique response from each SDK.
-- In the second example using Standard SDK with OpenAPI specs, it will log an AxiosResponse object containing the data we received from each API.
+- In the second example using Standard SDK with OpenAPI specs, it will log an [`AxiosResponse`](https://github.com/axios/axios#response-schema) object containing the data we received from each API.
 - In the third example using Standard SDK with SKL, it will log the results from each API mapped to the [schema.org](https://schema.org) ontology.
 For brevity we did not map all the fields from the original API responses.

-Copy and paste the responses into your favorite code editor to prettify it to check out the data!
+Copy and paste the responses into your favorite code editor to prettify it & check out the data!

 ## Next steps

 Now it's your turn.
 Experiment with SKL by modifying the RML mappings in the mappings.json file.
 If you're comfortable with RML and JSON-LD, or just feeling adventurous, try modifying this repo to map data from your API of choice!
+If you're stuck, have questions, or would like to consult with us on building with SKL, please reach out to us on [Discord](https://discord.gg/stvfSB8kpG?ref=https://github.com/comake/skl-examples).